ros2/ros2_documentation/source/Installation/DDS-Implementations/Install-Connext-Security-Plugins.rst

 is bundled with tools for system debugging, monitoring, record/replay, etc.

-The Connext DDS Evaluation Version (5.3.1) includes the security plugins, and can be downloaded via options available for :doc:`university, purchase or evaluation <./Install-Connext-University-Eval>`.
+The Connext DDS Evaluation Version (5.3.1) includes the security plugins, and can be downloaded via options available for :doc:`university, purchase or evaluation <Install-Connext-University-Eval>`.

 A video walk-thru of this installation (tools and security plug-ins) is available